 If you are using a standard size pressure washer that is 1500 PSI and uses 2 GPM, then you will use around 90 gallons of water for a 1500 square foot home.

-For larger homes, expect to use around 150 gallons of water and very large homes, expect to use around 240 gallons of water.
+For larger homes, expect to use around 150 gallons of water.
+For very large homes, expect to use around 240 gallons of water.

 If you have experienced workers helping with the job, you can reduce the time it will take and the amount of water used.